...

 A typical an air source heat pump installation takes around 5 days to install and commission.

-Yes, sometimes installing a buffer vessel on the system is necessary so that you won’t have to worry about upgrading your pipework.
+Although installing a buffer vessel on the system may be necessary so that you won’t have to worry about upgrading your pipework.

 Yes, air source heat pumps (ASHPs) and unvented hot water cylinders need annual servicing to ensure they operate safely, efficiently, and reliably.
 Regular servicing can extend the lifespan of the heat pump, improve its performance, and prevent potential issues.